RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

   * `"pid"` - Assign new participant to a condition based on participant ID (see below)
   * `"balanced"` - Assign new participant to the condition that would best help maintain the relative group sizes in `relConditionSizes`, based on how many participants are already assigned to all conditions.
 First participant is assigned randomly.
   * `"random"` - Assign new participant to a random condition
 * `conditionMapping` - Object containing mapping between PID and the index of the condition to which participants with that PID should be assigned to.
-(See below)
+Required only when `assignmentScheme` is `"pid"` (See below)

 Continuation of the beginning of the experiment JSON file, adding two conditions of equal sizes:
 ```